resolvetosavelives/benchmarks/config/terraform/README.md

     terraform workspace select production
     terraform apply

-These must be run with local tfstate because they create the remote account.
+These must be run with local tfstate because they create the remote backend.

 Update `config/terraform/env/who/main.tf` with the output from apply.